 George and Simona Papadopolous, Deep State Target: How I Got Caught in the Crosshairs of the Plot to Bring Down President Trump, are here to talk about a person who will now become a person of interest in the miscarriage of justice against him.
 Today Simona and George will discuss this individual who he was and what we should anticipate in their case, for the first time.The Sean Hannity Show is on weekdays from 3 pm to 6 pm ET on iHeartRadio and Hannity.com.
 Learn more about your ad-choices at https://www.iheartpodcastnetwork.comSee omnystudio.com/listener for privacy information.

-Everybody came out of hiding, and I could not believe what I saw.
+Everybody came out of hiding and I could not believe what I saw.

-It is it was like a change state in, you know, from one, you know, from one week to the next.
+It is, it was like a change state in, you know, from one, you know, from one week to the next.

 I mean, it's that dramatic.

-We're gonna we're gonna tell you what's happening, where it's happening, why it's happening, and what it means ultimately uh for the country, the economy, the election in 183 days, and everything and anything in between.
+We're going to, we're going to tell you what's happening, where it's happening, why it's happening, and what it means ultimately for the country, the economy, the election in 183 days, and everything and anything in between, because people are serious now about reopening.

-Uh one thing in New York, if we're gonna start with the medical side of it, their numbers in New York, especially New York City continue to improve, and that is the latest numbers that they had.
+One thing in New York, if we're going to start with the medical side of it, their numbers in New York, especially New York City, continue to improve.

-One thing that is also around in the New York area, and I'm sure making its way around the country, but again, this was kind of ground zero for the this this thing, is the antibody test.
+One thing that is also around in the New York area and I'm sure making its way around the country.

 I took it on Friday.

-I I went and wanted to check and see if there was any weight.
+I went and wanted to check and see if there was any weight.

-There was no wait.
+There was no weight.

 There was maybe three minutes, four minutes, tops.